UpLift V2 Standing Desk Review

 It is not uncommon for anti-collision sensors (even those with a G-Force sensor integrated, like UpLift’s) to falsely trigger on very wide, heavily-loaded desk,s but we were testing a very standard 30×60 desktop configuration.
 Even after perfect leveling, the slightest tap of a finger anywhere on the desktop caused the sensor to trigger.
 We searched the user documentation and FAQs on the UpLift website to no avail and eventually had to contact UpLift’s customer support.
 They had us check all the cable connections, which were solid, and then offered no further help in resolving the matter other than to reluctantly offer to swap out the controller.

-What we learned in this conversation with the company is that the sensitivity setting is factory set, and we supposedly received their latest controller software.
+What we learned in this conversation with the company is that the sensitivity setting for this UpLift standing desk is factory set, and we supposedly received their latest controller software.
 Which perhaps was not thoroughly tested before being put into production.
 The support agent did admit that it’s not uncommon for customers to complain about the new 6-axis collision detector being too sensitive.

 There turns out to be no user-programmable sensitivity setting for the anti-collision current sensor nor for the G-Force sensor.
 As we detail in our primer on Anti-Collision and G-Force Sensors, it is not uncommon for standing desks to fail to trigger when hitting an object despite all this technology, but we’ve never seen one falsely trigger so many times, with ever the slightest finger tap on the desktop.